-Their food is both British and Scottish: British in a way that it’s bland and Scottish in a way that is kinda gross.
+Their food is both British and Scottish: British in a way that it’s bland and Scottish in a way that is endearingly challenging.
 Their national dish is haggis which is sheep’s heart, lungs, and liver ground into a paste with oats and barley, then stuffed into the same sheep’s stomach and boiled with spices.
 In the US, it would never pass USDA inspection but in Scotland, hotels serve it for breakfast.
-Not gonna lie, I kinda like it.
+I love it.

 Whatever they tell you about the Scottish and their drinking is true.
-People drink like crazy–any occasion can be an occasion that warrants a drink.
-I guess that makes sense, with all the shitty weather and awful food they have plenty of reasons to drink.
+In Scotland, any occasion can be an occasion that warrants a drink.
+I guess that makes sense, the shitty weather and awful food give people plenty of reasons to drink.
 I remember one day Zaki and I went out for a drink and Zaki was like: “Whoa don’t people here go out?
 The streets are so empty.”
-But then we went to a pub and it was crowded to the roof.
+Then we went to a pub and it was crowded to the roof.

 They love their whisky so much they have this dessert called Cranachan which is just cream and whisky and strawberries.
 It’s amazing.